 After the determination of the errors of indication, the adjustment shall be made so that the weighted mean error (WME) is as close to zero as the adjustment device permits.
-The WME shall be calculated at nominal operating conditions.
+The WME has to be calculated at nominal operating conditions.